Joeboy/harphonium/README.md

 ## A performance-oriented synthesizer for your phone

-A synthesizer app built with Tauri, React, Rust and FunDSP that runs on desktop and Android.
+A synthesizer app built with Tauri, React, Rust and FunDSP.
+It runs on Android or Desktop, but is primarily intended as a mobile phone app.

 ![alt text](harphonium-keyboard-tab.png)

 Aren't there enough synths already?
 Well maybe, but I wanted one that:

 - Has a piano-like keyboard layout
-- Has the keyboard oriented vertically, as that's the more natural way to hold a phone
+- Has the keyboard oriented vertically, as that's the more natural way to operate a phone
 - Allows for disabling or removing of notes aren't in the currently selected scale (as it's really easy to fat-finger a phone keyboard)
-- Allows the keyboard to be played like a regular piano keyboard, or more like a stylophone, with optional tuning constraint (So far only the piano mode is done)
+- Allows the keyboard to be played like a regular piano keyboard, or in "fretless" mode (so it's possible to slide around the keyboard without being constrained to the "scale")
 - Acceptably low latency for live performance (it's currently OK but could probably be better)